 With all the adulation the Lincoln Continental has subsequently received, it’s easy to lose sight of the fact that it was originally just a moderately customized Lincoln-Zephyr, the latest in a series of personal cars that Bob Gregorie designed for Edsel Ford during this era.
 We’ve discussed the Continental’s predecessors in our article on Edsel’s 1934 Speedster, so we won’t recap them here, but suffice it to say the Continental was at least the fourth in the series.

-The previous one-offs that Gregorie had done for Edsel were Ford-based and Edsel and Gregorie initially considered basing the latest car on either a Ford or Mercury.
-The main reason they did not was that it would disrupt the normal production lines, something that Edsel knew would antagonize Sorensen.
+The previous one-offs that Gregorie had done for Edsel were Ford-based, and Edsel and Gregorie initially considered basing the latest car on either a Ford or Mercury.
+The main reason they didn’t was that it would disrupt the normal production lines, something that Edsel knew would antagonize Sorensen.
 Edsel’s 1934 Speedster had been built by the now-defunct Aircraft Division, but that option no longer existed by the fall of 1938, when Edsel and Gregorie started talking about doing another personal car.